 retrieves four citing articles - not six.
 We only display a citing article once.

-Click the View without self-citations link to display a list of citing
+Click View without self-citations to display citing articles minus any

 Average Citations per